Getting Hosed: City Offers 91-Year-Old Retired CPS Teacher A "Payment Plan" For A $57,000 Water Bill

 And he’s not the only City Council member who has taken issue with Chicago’s regressive billing policies.

-Aldermen Carlos Ramirez-Rosa and Daniel La Spata co-sponsored the recently introduced “Water For All Ordinance.”READ MORE: Madrigal, Mendick Homer As White Sox Pound Twins 16-4
+Aldermen Carlos Ramirez-Rosa and Daniel La Spata co-sponsored the recently introduced “Water For All Ordinance.”READ MORE: Pet Sitter Lost Client's Dog After Taking Pet Out Of Town

 “Oftentimes our offices are left scratching our heads,” said Ald.
 Ramirez-Rosa.